Deceptive Advertising: Selling Snake Oil in the Digital Age

 What’s the effect of misleading ads on business?

-Deceptive advertising damages consumer confidence, which causes less spending and inefficient markets.
-It also gives an unfair advantage to corrupt businesses over moral ones.
+Deceptive advertising damages consumer confidence, leading to reduced spending and inefficient markets.
+It also gives an unfair advantage to corrupt businesses over those that are moral.

 Is native advertising ever honest?

-Sometimes, yes, but it could be deceptive when there’s no clear label saying it's sponsored content at all times.
+Sometimes, yes, but it can be deceptive when there’s no clear label indicating that it’s sponsored content at all times.
 Ethical native ads should reveal that they’re promotional.

 In what way did social media change deceptive marketing?

-Social media has made it easier for advertisers who are not honest with their audience members because these deceptions travel faster than wildfire among targeted groups.
-On top of this, influencer marketing was born from social networks where genuine recommendations often blend with paid promotions.
+Social media has made it easier for advertisers who are not honest with their audience members, as these deceptions spread rapidly among targeted groups.
+Additionally, influencer marketing originated from social networks, where genuine recommendations often blend with paid promotions.

 Are there any positives associated with regulations around advertisements?

 Yes!
-They protect customers from scams while ensuring fair competition between businesses, ultimately leading to trust within society.
+They protect customers from scams while ensuring fair competition among businesses, ultimately fostering trust within society.

 How can I raise awareness about misleading ads among my children?

-Encourage critical thinking skills and teach them how commercials work.
-Watch together, then discuss what you saw afterwards so they learn how important questioning everything is before coming up with conclusions themselves based upon research done beforehand.
+Encourage critical thinking skills and teach them how commercials are created and work.
+Watch together, then discuss what you saw afterwards, so they learn how important it is to question everything before drawing conclusions based on research done beforehand.

 Is it permissible to exaggerate in advertisements?